Aligning Sales and Marketing to Maintain and Grow Your CRM

 - And more!

-Next, identify any automations or trigger currently in place related to property mapping.
+Next, identify any automations or triggers currently in place related to property mapping.
 Audit any triggers that are happening to ensure all stakeholders are aware of the order of operations currently in place.
 When sales and marketing are not in sync, there will likely be gaps in your processes or automations that just aren’t working the way they should.

 Note any duplicative or segmented mappings in the current team processes (for example, the marketing team may have one field for Role/Title and the sales team may be using another.)